 - mobilize social sciences and humanities knowledge that has the potential to lead to intellectual, cultural, social and economic influence, benefit and impact.

 Partnership Grants provide support for new and existing formal partnerships over four to seven years to advance research, research training and/or knowledge mobilization in the social sciences and humanities through mutual co-operation and sharing of intellectual leadership, as well as through resources as evidenced by cash and/or in-kind contributions.

-The intellectual leadership and governance for a new or existing formal partnership may come from within the research community and/or from partners from the public, private and not-for-profit sectors.
+The intellectual leadership and governance for a new or existing formal partnership may come from within the research community and/or from partner organizations from the public, private and not‑for‑profit sectors.
 However, the grant funding, once awarded, may only be administered by an eligible institution (see information on eligibility below).

 Within the Partnership Grants funding opportunity, there are two distinct categories of partnerships that may request support: existing and new.

 Existing partnerships: Support to foster new research and/or research-related partnership activities that are distinct from the partnership’s previous/ongoing partnership activities.